evydsg/CodeAcademy_Python/README.md

 #### Overview
 Welcome to the "Middle Item" repository!
 This project contains a Python function that finds the middle item from a list of values.
 The behavior will differ based on whether there are an odd or even number of values in the list.

+### Divisible By Ten
+#### Overview
+Welcome to the "Divisible By Ten" repository!
+This project contains a Python function that counts how many numbers are divisible by ten from a given list of numbers.
 ### Evy Guenda